Can I Claim for a Cycling Injury Caused by Poor Road Conditions?

 Cyclists have limited protection against hard surfaces, and the impact of an accident can be devastating, particularly at high speeds.
 Riders may sustain fractures, head injuries, or concussion, even if they are wearing a helmet.

-Who would I make a claim against?
+Who would I make a claim or complaint against?

 Highways England (formerly the Highways Agency) is responsible for the operation, maintenance and improvement of motorways and major A roads.